chipzx92/DataEngineeringI320/docs/presentations/data_products/index.md

 Which performances had an average ticket price over $25 - we want to know the band, the venue, the number of tickets sold, and the total ticket sales revenue as well as the average ticket price.

+So the first step is to create a `SELECT` query that answers this question.

 The SQL statement can begin with a _DROP TABLE IF EXISTS_, follwed by a _CREATE TABLE...AS_, like so:

 ```sql